-The sixty-eighth session of the General Assembly opened on September 17, 2013, with heads of state and government convening for the general debate on September 24.
-With the target date for the Millennium Development Goals (MDGs) coming up in 2015, development is at the top of the official agenda.
-High-level meetings on the sidelines of the debate will discuss incorporating disability rights into the MDGs, promoting sustainable development, and moving forward in the post-2015 era.
+The sixty-ninth session of the General Assembly opened on September 16, 2014, with heads of state and government convening for the general debate on September 24.
+With the target date for the Millennium Development Goals (MDGs) around the corner in 2015, setting a "transformative" post-2015 development agenda will top the official agenda this year.
+High-level meetings that will take place on the sidelines include the Climate Change Summit and the first World Conference on Indigenous Peoples.

 What is the UN General Assembly?

 The UN General Assembly (UNGA) is the only universally representative body of the five principal organs of the United Nations.
 The other major bodies are the Security Council, the Economic and Social Council, the Secretariat, and the International Court of Justice.
 As delineated in the Charter of the United Nations, the function of the General Assembly is to discuss, debate, and make recommendations on a range of subjects pertaining to international peace and security—including development, disarmament, human rights, international law, and peaceful arbitration between disputing nations.

 It elects the nonpermanent members of the Security Council and other bodies such as the Human Rights Council, and appoints the secretary-general based on the Security Council's recommendation.
 It considers reports from the other four organs of the United Nations, assesses the financial situations of member states, and approves the UN budget—its most concrete role.
 The Assembly also works with the Security Council to elect the judges of the International Court of Justice.